ihmeuw/pseudopeople/docs/source/datasets/index.rst

 For example, a simulant claiming three dependents would have missingness in all :code:`dependent_4` columns.
-A simulant may claim more than four dependents, but only four will appear in the dataset; the rest are omitted for brevity.
+A simulant may claim more than four dependents, but only four will appear in the dataset; the rest are omitted.

 A single simulant can appear in multiple rows in this dataset, for example if they filed a 1040 and were also claimed as a dependent on another